Divorce Lawyers for Men in California

 Some lawyers are actually brazen enough to tell fathers that "the family law system is biased against men."
 That is a lie.

-Before you do, ask them to what "system" they refer and, if you have the time, quote them this part from California Family Code section 3040.
+Before you do, ask them what "system" they refer to and, if you have the time, quote them this part from California Family Code section 3040.

 "...In making an order granting custody to either parent, the court shall consider, among other factors, which parent is more likely to allow the child frequent and continuing contact with the noncustodial parent, consistent with Sections 3011 and 3020.
 The court, in its discretion, may require the parents to submit to the court a plan for the implementation of the custody order...